 If you are at the stage in your relationship in which you have not thrown the towel in, but have personally run out of ways to deal with the verbal abuse in your marriage, then consider “abusive relationship therapy.”

 Abusive relationship therapy, commonly known as domestic abuse counseling, is treatment for combative behavior in the context of relationship therapy.
-It may have a couples and an individual component to best address domestic abuse dynamics.
+It can consist of a conjoint and an individual component to best address domestic abuse dynamics.

 For more information on verbal abuse, join our Inner Sanctuary Online community and get daily insights on understanding and healing all forms of narcissistic domestic abuse www.InnerSanctuaryOnline.org